jhumelsine/jhumelsine.github.io/_posts/2026-05-22-continued-learning.md

 <img src="https://www.oreilly.com/content/wp-content/uploads/sites/2/2019/06/animals-with-faces-b4da60e9a672896d6c1d4f7076ec4448.jpg" alt="A Few O'Reilly Book covers" title="Image Source: https://www.oreilly.com/content/a-short-history-of-the-oreilly-animals/" width = "45%" align="right" style="padding-right: 20px;">

 O'Reilly expanded beyond printed books with an online resource available at [oreilly.com](https://www.oreilly.com/).
-It hosts thousands of books and videos including titles that were not originally published by O'Reilly.
+It hosts thousands of books and videos including titles from publishers other than O'Reilly.
 It has several other features, such as live webinar sessions.
 It's a great resource, but it's a subscription service.

 Here are a few subscription options:
 * If you're lucky, your employer will provide a subscription.
 My last employer provided a subscription to all developers for several years, but they have since canceled it.
 * Subscribe yourself from their various [Plans](https://www.oreilly.com/online-learning/pricing.html); however, it's a bit pricey.
 You can try a [Free 10-Day Trial](https://www.oreilly.com/start-trial/?type=individual) to see if you like it.
-* There's at least one more option coming up shortly within [ACM Digital Library](#acm-digital-library).
+* There's at least one more option coming up shortly within the [ACM Digital Library](#acm-digital-library) section.

 ### Skillsoft Percipio
 [Skillsoft Percipio](https://www.skillsoft.com/) is another subscription platform.
-In addition to thousands of books and videos, they also purchased [Codeacademy](https://www.codecademy.com/)
+In addition to thousands of books and videos, they also include [Codeacademy](https://www.codecademy.com/) through an acquisition.

 The subscription rate is less than O'Reilly.